 Energy Market Research

-We work with energy organisations on both the retail and distribution side of the industry and keep up to date with developments in the sector through attending energy market research events, electricity conferences and other relevant gatherings.
+We work with National Grid and energy organisations on both the retail and distribution side of the industry and keep up to date with developments in the sector through attending energy market research events, electricity conferences and other relevant gatherings.
 Ali Sims has completed research on behalf of some of the UK’s largest energy sector bodies and is experienced in applying market research methodologies to a wide array of business problems.

 Energy Market Research – Retail Experience